 Does classic spaghetti carbonara contain cream?

 Absolutely, 100 percent, utterly no. There is no cream in the dish.
-The creaminess comes from the proper cooking of the eggs with pasta cooking water so that it’s luscious, creamy, and addictive.
-Also, while I’m at it, there are no peas in carbonara, either.
+The creaminess comes from the proper cooking of the eggs with pasta cooking water, making it luscious, creamy, and addictive.
+Also, while I’m at it, there are no peas, garlic, cinnamon, or nutmeg in carbonara, either.

 What’s the origins of spaghetti carbonara?